rpires71/milestone1/README.md

 **Description**

-The page should include a simple, responsive booking/enquiry form and outline the services I offer (e.g. tutoring, freelance IT support, training).
+The page should include a simple, responsive booking/enquiry form and outline the services I offer (e.g. tutoring, consulting).
 It should provide multiple ways to get in touch and reinforce professionalism and trust.

 **Acceptance Criteria**

-- [ ] Includes a contact/booking form with fields for name, telephone, email, subject/service and message.
+- [ ] Includes a contact/booking form with fields for name, telephone, email, service and message.
 - [ ] Form is responsive across all devices.
 - [ ] A confirmation message appears upon successful submission.
 - [ ] Clear summary of available services is shown above the form.